2006 Basel hooligan incident: Consequences

+Fines and sanctions for the clubs involved

 Basel were punished because of their inability to control their supporters.
 The club was fined 80,000 Swiss Francs.
 Additionally the first two home games of the 2006-2007 season were held without spectators.
-The following three games were to be held with just 3/4 of stadium capacity, with the eastern corner (called the "Muttenzerkurve") of the stadium unoccupied during the games.
+The following three games were to be held with just three-quarters of stadium capacity, with the eastern corner (called the "Muttenzerkurve") of the stadium unoccupied during the games.

 FC Zürich were also sanctioned because of their inability to prevent their fans setting foot on the field, leading to a fine of 30,000 Swiss Francs.

+Prosecution of rioters

+On 7 November 2008, 26 individuals involved were convicted of rioting.
+22 were given fines and three received suspended prison sentences.

+Broader impact

-Many security procedures for the Euro 2008 in Switzerland and Austria were reviewed due to these events.
-Furthermore, an agreement between Swiss cantonal authorities came into effect on January 1, 2010.
+Many security procedures for UEFA Euro 2008 in Switzerland and Austria were reviewed due to these events.
+Furthermore, an agreement between Swiss cantonal authorities came into effect on 1 January 2010 as a consequence of the incident.
 This agreement pledges strict measures and inter-cantonal cooperation against violent criminals in the vicinity of sporting events and defines, for the first time, the carrying and use of pyrotechnics in stadiums as a violent crime to be prosecuted as such.
-Notably, the cantons of Basel-Stadt and Basel-Landschaft, where most FC Basel supporters reside, have refused to sign the agreement.
+Notably, the cantons of Basel-Stadt and Basel-Landschaft, where most FC Basel supporters reside, have refused to become signatories to the agreement.